 The idea is not new.
 Buyers and sellers have been using rent to own agreements for decades.
 However, recent changes to lending standards and loan processing have made it more challenging for many aspiring homeowners to secure an affordable loan, and rent to own has become a promising alternative if done right and with the right team in place.

 What are the key documents in a rent to own agreement?

 There typically would be two key documents of a rent to own agreement:

-- The Option to Purchase Agreement, which gives the tenant-buyer the right to purchase the home at an agreed upon price at any point prior to the expiration of their lease agreement or another agreed upon date.
-The Option to Purchase also would include the Option Fee, or an upfront and/or monthly cost to have the right to purchase at a price that can't change during the term.
+The Option to Purchase Agreement, which gives the resident-buyer the right to purchase the home at an agreed upon price at any point prior to the expiration of their lease agreement or another agreed upon date.
+The Option to Purchase also could include an Option Fee, or an upfront and/or monthly cost to have the right to purchase at a price that can't change during the term.
 In some cases this Option Fee is applied towards the purchase price if you decide to purchase the property.
-The Option to Purchase may also include a Rent Credit that builds over the rental period and is applied to the purchase price if you decide to purchase the property.
+The Option to Purchase may also include a Rent Credit that builds with every rent payment during the rental period and is applied to the purchase price if you decide to purchase the property.

 In order to keep the rent affordable during the rental period, monthly rent is typically rent only, without monthly credits towards the purchase price unless a family decides they would like to spend more monthly to increase their downpayment.
-We do not recommend paying a larger amount each month as it puts more money into your investment before the actual purchase (creating more risk to the buyer).
+We do not recommend paying a larger amount each month as it puts more money into your investment before the actual purchase (creating more risk to you as the future buyer).
 Instead, save this money in a savings account to build up personal savings for your family's future and pay down any existing debt.